What Is Web-Based Training? An eLearning Guide (2025)

 • Does its feature set fit my needs?

-With Whatfix DAP, L&D teams are able to utilize all the functionalities mentioned above and more.
-Whatfix is a SCORM compliant digital adoption platform that provides personalized, in-app onboarding & training to its end users.
+With Whatfix DAP, L&D teams can utilize all the functionalities mentioned above and more.
+Whatfix is a SCORM-compliant digital adoption platform that provides personalized, in-app onboarding and training to its end users.
 Its interactive, just-in-time learning content improves user engagement with interactive walkthroughs, tooltips, and multi-format content.

 Here’s a snippet of Whatfix’s personalized onboarding: